LadnerLab/PepSIRF/doc/module_readme/README_deconv.md

   --peptide_assignment_map arg          If specified, a map detailing which
                                         peptides were assigned to which species
                                         will be written.
+If deconv is used in batch mode, this will be used as a directory name for the peptide maps to be stored.
 This map will be a tab-delimited file with the  first
                                         column peptide names, the second column
                                         is a comma-separated list of species
                                         the peptide was assigned to.
 The third